 Commissioner of Health means the Commissioner of Health referred to in section 6(1)(a) of the Health Legislation Administration Act 1984 as in force before commencement.

-9 On the date as at which this reprint was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+9 On the date as at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 48(2) had not come into operation.
 It reads as follows:

 48. Hospitals and Health Services Act 1927 amended